Eddio0141/UniTAS/README.md

 - Movie frame count on screen (also very important and funny)
 - New Framebulk instance not warning or throwing with FrameCount being 0 or too high than int max
 - Fix virtual cursor
-- Virtual cursor needs to have default texture
-- Objects like Plugin and UnityASyncHandler needs to be made sure to not be destroyed or cloned
+- Objects like Plugin and UnityASyncHandler needs to be made sure to not be destroyed or cloned (BepInEx.cfg can fix this problem most likely)
-- Brute forcer stuff
+- Brute forcer
 - Lua and other scripting methods?
 - System.Random
   - [ ] System.Random.GenerateSeed check if consistent generation